iambenkis/School-library/README.md

 # OOP school library

 > In this project, I build a school library app.
-In this initial step, I implement the classes to represent students and teachers
+In this initial step, I implement the classes to represent students and teachers.
 ## Built With

 - Ruby.